At Continued and sister company Simucase, we are always evaluating how we prioritize diversity, inclusion, and anti-racism/anti-oppression efforts.

 At the core of who we are as a company is our mission to provide an online learning experience that is affordable, convenient, and accessible for all members.

 Having a website that is accessible is essential to many users; it also provides an improved user experience for all.
-Over the past year, we’ve made numerous changes to Continued learning sites in keeping with Web Content Accessibility Guidelines 2.0 principles and guidelines.
+We’ve made numerous changes to Continued learning sites in keeping with Web Content Accessibility Guidelines 2.0 principles and guidelines.
 For example, we have increased font sizes and line height, increased the contrast between foregrounds and backgrounds, and added alternative text to thousands of images.
-We also rebuilt our website navigation to be fully keyboard accessible, which also supports the use of screen readers for people who require accommodation for low vision or blindness.
+We also rebuilt our website navigation to be keyboard accessible, which also supports the use of screen readers for people who require accommodation for low vision or blindness.

 In addition to the changes on our sites, we ensure our learning content meets the needs of a diverse audience by captioning all live and recorded webinars and podcasts.
 Also, we provide a written transcript to support members' different learning styles and needs.